 We have several opportunities in the works for members to become more involved in various committees and projects happening within our Local and alongside our labor partners that we’ll be posting about shortly.
 If you are not already following our social media accounts, check them out via the icons on this page (to the right on desk/laptop versions and below on mobile).

 Last week we put our words into action, joining forces with the Texas AFL-CIO at the Texas State Capitol.
-Thanks to President Rick Levy and his lege-savvy, incredibly helpful staff, we were able to voice our concerns regarding Peloton’s platooning project to many legislators.
+Thanks to President Rick Levy and his lege-savvy, incredibly helpful staff, President Perrier, Trustee Benny Brooks, Kristan Turns (767 Communications), Steward Scott Sexton, and Business Agent Dan Williams were able to voice our local’s concerns regarding Peloton’s platooning project to many legislators.
 At this time, Peloton is unable to legally operate on Texas roads due to current following distance laws.
 However, we are watchful of any pending legislation to alter that language.
 Stay tuned for ways you can help in the next phase of this battle.

 Take a look through the gallery from our visit and see if you can find your representative: